This year marks the 50th Anniversary of the MIT Black Student Union.

 Lorraine Goffe, Vice President for Human Resources

-Paula Hammond, David H. Koch Professor & Department Head, ChemE
+Paula Hammond, David H. Koch Professor & Head of the Department of Chemical Engineering

 Kirk D. Kolenbrander, Vice President